Rare strike disrupts Israel while Biden says Netanyahu isn't doing enough to reach Gaza deal

-TEL AVIV, Israel — (AP) — A rare general strike in Israel to protest the failure to return hostages held in Gaza led to disruptions around the country on Monday, while U.S. President Joe Biden added to the pressure by saying Israeli Prime Minister Benjamin Netanyahu isn't doing enough to reach a deal for a cease-fire and hostage release.
+TEL AVIV, Israel — (AP) — A rare general strike in Israel to protest the failure to return hostages held in Gaza led to disruptions around the country on Monday, while U.S. President Joe Biden added to the pressure by saying Israeli Prime Minister Benjamin Netanyahu isn't doing enough to reach a deal for a cease-fire.

-The strike was ignored in some areas, reflecting deep political divisions in Israel over a cease-fire deal after nearly 11 months of fighting.
+The strike was ignored in some areas, reflecting deep political divisions in Israel after nearly 11 months of fighting.

-But others support Netanyahu's strategy of maintaining military pressure on Hamas, whose Oct.
-7 attack into Israel triggered the war.
-They say it will force the militants to give in to Israeli demands, potentially facilitate rescue operations and ultimately annihilate the group.
+But others support Netanyahu's drive to continue the campaign in Gaza, which was triggered by Hamas' Oct.
+7 attack into Israel and has caused massive death and destruction in the territory.
+Netanyahu says the assault will force militants to give in to Israeli demands, potentially facilitate rescue operations and ultimately annihilate the group.

 Biden spoke to reporters as he arrived at the White House for a Situation Room meeting with advisers involved in negotiating a deal.
 Asked if Netanyahu was doing enough, Biden responded, “No.”